tinkerjyc/tdc-survey-platform/README.md

 # TDC Survey Platform
-The modeling is React and MongoDB .
+The modeling is React and MongoDB.

 ### Install dependencies
-Run `npm install` from both the `clients` folder and `tdc-survey-platform`.
+Run `npm install` from both the `client` folder and `tdc-survey-platform`.

 ### Setting up project
 Start dev server with `npm run dev`.
+The website link is (http://localhost:3000/)
+)

 ### Linting
 Lint your code (ensure code style is consistent) with `npm run lint`.
 This command will fix some minor styling